-Subsidies: The State will calculate consumers' eligibilty for federal APTCs/PTCs based upon the federal eligibilty structure for individuals between 100 and 400 % of the FPL.
+Subsidies: The State will calculate consumers' eligibility for federal Advanced Premium Tax Credits/Premium Tax Credits (APTCs/PTCs) based on the federal eligibility structure for individuals between 100 and 400% of the FPL.
 Eligibility determination information will be transmitted from the State to CMS to continue to pay ATPCs to carriers as it does today and to the IRS for PTC reconciliation.
-The State will be responsible for any increases in APTC expenditures due to increased enrollment in the individual market by subsidy-eligible individuals, which is assumed to be deducted from the Reinsurance Program passthrough savings.
+The State will be responsible for any increases in APTC expenditures due to increased enrollment in the individual market by subsidy-eligible individuals resulting from the waiver, which is assumed to be deducted from the Reinsurance Program passthrough savings.
 Similarly, the State is requesting passthrough of APTC savings.
 The baseline model assumes an enrollment growth of 25,000 additional people beyond growth from the Reinsurance Program into the individual market due to increased access through Georgia Access.
-For the baseline estimates, it is assumed this group will mirror the current percentage of enrollees in Georgia's individual market, with 85% subsidy-eligible and have a similar health status/risk score of individuals currently enrolled in Bronze and Silver.
-This increased enrollment is expected to have a positive impact on the market, further lowering premiums an additional 3.5% on average.
-The net impact on APTC passthrough due to both the Reinsurance Program and Georgia Access is \$270M.
-Using the baseline enrollment distribution, an additional 140,000 additional (165,000 total) new subsidy eligible individuals compared to without waiver individuals would need to enter the market before the amount of APTCs costs exceed the total APTCs savings from the Reinsurance Program.
+For the baseline estimates, it is assumed this group will mirror the current percentage of enrollees in Georgia's individual market, with 85% subsidy-eligible and have a similar health status/risk score of individuals currently enrolled in Bronze and Silver metal level plans.
+This increased enrollment is expected to have a positive impact on the market, further lowering premiums an additional 3.4% on average.
+The net impact on APTC passthrough due to both the Reinsurance Program and Georgia Access is \$270M for PY 2022.
+Using the baseline enrollment distribution, an additional 140,000 additional (165,000 total) new subsidy eligible individuals compared to without waiver individuals would need to enter the market before the amount of APTCs costs exceed the total APTC savings from the Reinsurance Program.

-The state-required funding for Georgia Access and the Reinsurance Program is estimated to be \$144M for PY 2022, funded with a state user fee previously assessed for use of the FFE along with State General Funds.
+The state-required funding for Georgia Access and the Reinsurance Program is estimated to be \$143M for PY 2022, funded with a state user fee previously assessed against carriers for use of the FFE along with State General Funds.
 The baseline With Waiver model estimates for Georgia Access is an additional increase of 25,000 new consumers to the market in PY 2022 beyond the impact of reinsurance, with 21,250 subsidy-eligible.
 This additional 25,000 enrollment is above and beyond the number of consumers currently buying QHPs on the FFE pre-waiver.